cosmos/sdk-tutorials/interchain-exchange/tutorial/05-order-initialization.md

 }
 ```

-## Declare the Denom
+## Declare the denom

-The token denoms should have the same behavior as the `ibc-transfer` module.
+The token denoms should have the a similar behavior as you have learned from the `ibc-transfer` module.

-- An external token received from a chain has a unique denom, reffered to as `voucher`
+- An external token received from a chain has a unique denom, referred to as `voucher`
 - When a token sent to a chain is received back, the chain can resolve the voucher and convert it back to the original token denomination

 Vouchers are hashes, therefore you must store which original denomination is related to a voucher, do this with an `indexed` type transaction.

-For a voucher store:
+For a voucher, store the following information:
 - the source port ID
 - source channel ID
 - the original denom